Buy vs. Lease: Which Strategy Fits You?

 Bottom line: If you want big write-offs and drive a qualifying vehicle more than 50% for business, buying is usually better.
 If you want flexibility, lower commitment, and simplicity, leasing can make more sense.

 No matter what you drive, the percentage of your miles used for business directly impacts your deduction.
+Learn more about how to qualify for each of these tax strategies

 - Bonus depreciation or Section 179: You must establish at least 50%+ business use